-The Directors have considered a range of scenarios for future performance through the remainder of the 2021/22 and 2022/23 academic years, with a focus on forecast liquidity and ICR covenant performance.
-This included a base case assuming cash collection and performance for the 2021/22 academic year remains in line with current trends and a return to 97% occupancy for the 2022/23 academic year; and a reasonable worst case scenario where income for the 2022/23 academic year was impacted by reduced sales broadly equivalent to the 2020/21 academic year where occupancy was 88%.
+The Directors have considered a range of scenarios for future performance through the 2022/23 and 2023/24 academic years.
+The impact of our ESG asset transition plans are included within the cash flows which have been modelled.
+The assessment includes a base case assuming cash collection and performance for the 2022/23 academic year remains in line with current expectations and sales performance for the 2023/24 academic year consistent with published guidance; and a reasonable worst case scenario where income for the 2023/24 academic year is impacted by reduced sales, equivalent to occupancy of around 90%.
 Under each of these scenarios, the Directors are satisfied that the Group has sufficient liquidity and will maintain covenant compliance over the next 12 months.
-To further support the Directors' going concern assessment, a 'Reverse Stress Test' was performed to determine the level of performance at which adopting the going concern basis of preparation may not be appropriate.
+To further support the Directors' going concern assessment, a "Reverse Stress Test" was performed to determine the level of performance at which adopting the going concern basis of preparation may not be appropriate.
 This involved assessing the minimum amount of income required to ensure financial covenants would not be breached.
-Within the tightest covenant, occupancy could fall to approximately 60% before there would be a breach.
+Within the tightest covenant, occupancy could fall to approximately 70% before there would be a breach.
+The Group has capacity for property valuations to fall by 35% before there would be a breach of the tightest LTV and gearing covenants.
+Were income or asset values to fall beyond these levels, the Group has certain cure rights, such that an immediate default could be avoided.